microsoft/opentelemetry-semantic-conventions/docs/gen-ai/gen-ai-spans.md

 | `openai` | OpenAI | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `vertex_ai` | Vertex AI | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->
 <!-- END AUTOGENERATED TEXT -->
 <!-- endsemconv -->

-## Events
+### GenAI request span events

-In the lifetime of a GenAI span, an event for prompts sent and completions received MAY be created, depending on the configuration of the instrumentation.
+In the lifetime of a GenAI request span, an event for prompts sent and completions received (i.e., messages and tool calls)  MAY be created, depending on the configuration of the instrumentation.

+To support streaming scenarios, the events for completion events SHOULD be created as soon as a complete message or tool call is received from the GenAI model.

 <!-- semconv gen_ai.content.prompt -->
 <!-- NOTE: THIS TEXT IS AUTOGENERATED.
 DO NOT EDIT BY HAND. -->